Skip to main content

 What Are Skills?

 Skills are reusable capability modules that agents can discover and run at runtime.
-Each Skill has a name, description, prompt instructions, and configured automation tools.
-Instead of wiring every automation into each agent manually, you build Skills once in the Skills Directory; agents then find and use them dynamically based on context.
+Each Skill has a name, description, prompt instructions, and one or more configured tools.
+Instead of wiring every tool into each agent manually, you build Skills once in the Skills Directory; agents then find and use them dynamically based on context.

 When to Use Skills vs Tools